Who is considered a Canadian citizen, based on the Canadian Citizenship Act.

-The applicant must have resided in Canada for 3 of the previous 4 years immediately prior to his/her application, and after having received permanent residency.
-Applicants who have had a Temporary Resident Status immediately preceding the date of landing in Canada may also gather residency time for up to a maximum of 1 year.
-Any Temporary Resident status prior to obtaining permanent residence in Canada counts as 1/2 time.
+- Temporary Resident Status: Immediately preceding the date of landing in Canada may also gather residency time for up to a maximum of 1 year.
+If prior to obtaining permanent residence in Canada counts as ½ time.

-For the purposes of citizenship, a person must show that that he or she has established sufficient ties to the community and reasons for residing in Canada.
-This can include having moved their primary residence to Canada.
-This takes into account the applicant’s life in Canada in a three year period in the preceding four years.
+For citizenship purposes, a person must show they have merged to become part of the community and reasons for residing in Canada.
+For instance, providing their primary residence to Canada.
+The applicant’s life in Canada is taken into consideration in three years in the preceding four years.

-Minor children under the age of 18 aren’t required to fulfill the residency condition, provided that they have one parent who is either a Canadian citizen or who is applying to be a Canadian citizen.
-The parent of a child who is under 18 may apply for the child when the child receives permanent resident status.
+Children below the age of 18 are not required to fulfill the residency requirement, as long as they have one parent or guardian who is either a Canadian citizen or who is applying to be a Canadian citizen.
+Once the child gets permanent residence status, it is the parent’s responsibility to apply for citizenship services.